There are a number of festivals, holidays and other events celebrated in Casablanca each year.

 Most nationalities visiting Morocco do not require a visa and are allowed to stay in the country for 90 days, provided the individual has a valid passport (30 days for citizens of Hong Kong and Singapore).

 However, some foreign nationals are subject to visa formalities before entering Morocco.
-To find out if you are one of those concerned, go to https://morocco.visahq.com/
+For more information, visit the website of Morocco’s Consular and Social Affairs: